lingtalfi/GuiAdminTable/doc/morphic-layer-brainstorm.md

 - data-nipp: the number of items per page to use, otherwise (if not set), 20 is assumed
 - data-service-uri: the url of the service to fetch

+The checkboxes used to tick a row in the table should have the class:
+- morphic morphic-checkbox (both)

+### Sorting

+Every element that could be sorted should have the "morphic-table-sort" class.
+Also, it should have a data-column attribute holding the value of the column, and a "data-sort-dir" attribute to hold the direction of the sort: asc, desc, null.

+### Filtering

+Every element that can hold a filter value (like input or select for instance) should have the "morphic-table-filter" class.
+Also, it should have a data-column attribute holding the value of the column.

+The search button should have the classes "morphic-table-search-btn" and "morphic" (morphic class is necessary for the morphic system to kick in).

+### pagination

+The following markup, related to pagination, should be applied:

+- morphic-page, this is for a specific page.
+                    The page number should be added using the attribute: data-page

+### nipp

+For nipp, the element should have the following class:

+- morphic-nipp
+        The nipp number should be set via the data-nipp number.
+        If data-nipp equals 0, this means display all items.

 ### Ajax service